How To Put More Emotion Into Your Lead Guitar Licks

 Second: record your vibrato into your computer and listen back to it at half speed.

-This is the most brutally honest test for you vibrato.
+This is the most brutally honest test for your overal lead guitar vibrato technique.

 (And you get to hear them away from your guitar.
 When your mind can best focus on the sounds coming out of your amp.)